 James has all the necessary qualities of a true Passion in Action Awards winner: positive energy and a healthy ambition for our work, passion for the cause, and conviction in going the extra mile.

 James leads a monthly information stand at Croydon Central Library, and is an active member of the steering group for the Hear to Inform and Connect project.
 With personal experience of hearing loss, James understands many of the difficulties that it can present, and his empathy comes across in all he does.

 James' professional yet approachable manner, and his drive to constantly develop his role, makes him the perfect ambassador to spread the word about the work we do.
 He understands the importance of getting the right information and guidance to address hearing loss sooner rather than later, and, having recently mastered the hearing check device is now able to help people with undiagnosed hearing loss to take action.
 His next ambition is to 'get active' raising awareness by delivering talks to local community groups.

 Megan Gibbs, Regional Information Coordinator, said: "James understands that everyone with hearing loss is different.
 He maintains high standards and knows where to further signpost a service user if necessary."

 The Hear to Inform and Connect project provides James with the perfect opportunity to support others and to develop his skills and knowledge about hearing loss, deafness and tinnitus.
-The Hear to Inform and Connect project is funded by the National Lottery, through the Big Lottery Fund.
+The Hear to Inform and Connect project is funded by the National Lottery, through the The National Lottery Community Fund.
 This exciting project is enabling the expansion of Action on Hearing Loss’ face-to-face information services for older people with hearing loss in Scotland, Northern Ireland, London and South East England.